unionlabs/union/mpc/README.md

 This project contains the client and coordinator to conduct Groth16 multi-party computation for the circuit SRS.
 Three components are in play:

-- Supabase : host the state machine in postgresql and exposes api and storage services to upload contributions.
+- Supabase: host the state machine in postgresql and exposes api and storage services to upload contributions.
 - Coordinator: contact Supabase and verify contribution to step the state machine.
 - Client: pure function that accepts the current contributor id and generate then upload a contribution payload.